-Thankfully, there shouldn’t be too much guesswork when it comes to deciding on how heavy a sleeping bag you need.
+Thankfully, there shouldn’t be too much guesswork when deciding how heavy a sleeping bag you need.

-All modern sleeping bags come with standard ratings to tell you exactly what temperatures you’ll be able to deal with in them.
+All modern sleeping bags come with standard ratings to tell you exactly what temperatures you’ll be able to deal with while sleeping in them.